kelsey96/kelsey96.github.io/Reusable containers.md

 <br>
 <img src="https://pbs.twimg.com/media/Cp6XLJUW8AA_8mZ.jpg:large" height="300">

 When you hear "reusable to-go container," what do you think?
-As I said earlier, I used to think that they were inconvenient and nothing more than a hassle.
+Like I said earlier, I used to think that they were inconvenient and nothing more than a hassle.
 But once I started using them, I realized how great they are.
 They save you money, they decrease the amount of landfill waste <i>and</i> waste in your trash cans, and they don't let your food soak through!
 Sounds like a great offer to me.
 And now, dining halls even offer reusable to-go water bottles!
 Food *and* water—what more could you need?
 If you want to learn more about reusable to-go containers offered at Virginia Tech, you can check out the FAQ page <a href="https://www.dining.vt.edu/about/Reusable_To_Go_Program/frequently_asked_questions.html">here</a>.

 If your school doesn't have a reusable to-go container program, you can work with the Post-Landfill Action Network (PLAN) to start one through this <a href="http://www.postlandfill.org/to-go-guide/">submission form</a>.
 If you want to learn more about exactly what this would require, you can find further information in PLAN's "Guide to Setting Up To-Go Container Programs on Your Campus" <a href="http://www.postlandfill.org/wp-content/uploads/2017/09/togoguide_updated_9_15_AS.pdf">here</a>.